How is JCU making a difference?

 Mandatory hospital rotations do not have to be completed before application or entry into the Australian General Practice Training (AGPT) program, but they must be completed prior to commencing terms in general practice.*

-Each rotation must be 10-12 weeks duration, full-time equivalent, and undertaken in an accredited Australian or New Zealand major teaching hospital.
+Each rotation must be 10-12 weeks duration, full-time equivalent, and undertaken within the past 5 years in an accredited Australian or New Zealand major teaching hospital.
 Rotations undertaken as an intern can count towards mandatory hospital rotations so long as they were undertaken in an accredited Australian or New Zealand hospital.

 *Please note that ACRRM registrars must undertake paediatrics, anaesthetics and obstetrics and gynaecology experience during their training, but this does not need to be done prior to commencing terms in general practice.
 Registrars who have not met ACRRM’s prevocational requirements for paediatrics, anaesthetics, and obstetrics and gynaecology before commencing in their Core Vocational Training, have to indicate on their Training Plan how they will meet these requirements before Fellowship.
-Note that Core Vocational Training refers to GPT1, GPT2, GPT3 and Extended Skills Training for FRACGP registrars and Primary Rural and Remote Training and Advanced Specialised Training for FACRRM registrars.
+Note that Core Vocational Training refers to GPT1, GPT2, GPT3 and Extended Skills Training for FRACGP registrars and Core Generalist Training (CGT) and Advanced Specialised Training for FACRRM registrars.

 It is acknowledged that securing a paediatric rotation can be difficult and is not always possible.
 Acceptable alternatives to this requirement are specific to a registrar’s chosen college.
 Please review the RACGP and ACRRM paediatrics materials for more information on specific paediatric requirements and acceptable alternatives.